Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Are Cultural Biases Consistent Across Languages and LLMs?

 \paragraph{Setup.} We leverage the masked contexts in \texttt{Camellia-Grounded} and \texttt{Camellia-Neutral} that were manually annotated for sentiment to create a test set in each language.
 For each context, we replace the \texttt{[MASK]} token with 50 randomly sampled culture-specific Asian and Western entities.
 This results in two separate evaluation sets of $\sim$20k sentences per language: one with culture-specific Asian entities and the other with Western entities.
 Importantly, the contexts remain the same across both sets, allowing us to isolate the effect of entity cultural association on changes in the LLMs' predictions.
 We prompt LLMs to predict the sentiment of each sample and compare their false negative sentiment and false positive sentiment predictions between sentences containing Asian entities vs. Western entities.
 Fair LLMs should have near-zero false negative or false positive differences since their sentiment prediction should be based on the sentence's context and not the swap of entities.

 \paragraph{Results.} Figure~\ref{fig:sentiment-results} shows the average differences in false negative and false positive predictions by LLMs for each language.
-We observe that \textbf{sentiment associations vary significantly across different LLMs}.
-For instance, Llama and Gemma exhibit a stronger tendency to associate Western entities with negative sentiment, whereas Qwen and Aya often associate Asian entities with positive sentiment, particularly in Indian languages.
-These results highlight how current LLMs can be sensitive to cultural associations of entities when used as classifiers - a critical consideration for different use cases of LLMs, such as content moderation, where these biases can lead to unfair decisions \cite{10.1145/3580494}.
-LLM-specific sentiment biases are likely a reflection of differences in their training data, where models can learn spurious associations when cultural entities appear frequently in positive or negative contexts.
+We find that sentiment associations vary greatly across different LLMs.
+Llama and Gemma generally show a stronger tendency to associate Western entities with negative sentiment, whereas Qwen often associates Asian entities with positive sentiment, particularly in Indian languages.
+These results highlight how current LLMs can be sensitive to cultural associations of entities leading to biased misclassifications.